What is trigger finger?

 Signs and symptoms

-Many cases of trigger finger will resolve with nonoperative treatment.
+Often, trigger finger treatment is nonoperative.
 Nonoperative treatment options include:

 - Activity modification recommendations